-Jounouchi did witness Yugi getting beaten up for them, but I think simply the act of standing between him, Honda and Ushio was enough to prove to Jounouchi that Yugi had guts and actually cared about them, despite what they did to him.
+Jonouchi did witness Yugi getting beaten up for them, but I think simply the act of standing between him, Honda and Ushio was enough to prove to Jonouchi that Yugi had guts and actually cared about them, despite what they did to him.

-There was much more substantial buildup to Yugi getting his puzzle piece back in the anime.
+There was much more substantial buildup to Yugi getting his Puzzle piece back in the anime.
 In the manga, Sugoroku just hands it over immediately after Yugi realizes that it’s missing.
-He never even learns that Jounouchi is the one who returned it to him (Granted, he’s also the one who took it….)
+He never even learns that Jonouchi is the one who returned it to him (Granted, he’s also the one who took it….)

-Yugi getting the piece back right before Honda and Jounouchi try to fight Ushio for Yugi’s sake is so much better.
-The inclusion of Jounouchi and Honda fighting for Yugi is a much better addition overall, to be honest.
-In the manga, Honda doesn’t do anything to earn Yugi’s friendship, and Jounouchi just gets wet.
+Yugi getting the piece back right before Honda and Jonouchi try to fight Ushio for Yugi’s sake is so much better.
+The inclusion of Jonouchi and Honda fighting for Yugi is a much better addition overall, to be honest.
+In the manga, Honda doesn’t do anything to earn Yugi’s friendship, and Jonouchi just gets wet.
 Even though Honda doing this when he was rewritten to not be a bully seems kinda unfair, it was still a cool thing to do.

-Miho is a bit of a question mark because she has no purpose here outside of making Jounouchi and Honda go away, which they were going to do anyway.
+Miho is a bit of a question mark because she has no purpose here outside of making Jonouchi and Honda go away, which they were going to do anyway.

 The manga’s game actually involved Ushio’s greed and required a sense of self-control.
 The anime’s game relied entirely on luck.
 The only aspect that involved Ushio’s greed was in him cheating in the end.
 His attempt to kill Yugi there was pointless.
 He could’ve grabbed the money and ran, but instead he straight up murdered Yugi/Yami.
 However, he states he could survive a plunge into the canal and only end up getting wet, which is weird because the canal isn’t very deep and that is a very high tower.